Nukesor/archivebot/README.md

     stop - Stop archiving Files for this chat clear - Clear all files from the server. set_name - Set the name for this chat.
-This also determines the name of the target folder on the server. accept - ['document', 'photo'] Specify the allowed media types.
+This also determines the name of the target folder on the server. scan_chat - Scan the whole chat history for files to back up. accept - ['document', 'photo'] Specify the allowed media types.
 Example: `/accept document photo` sort_by_user - ['true', 'false'] Incoming files will be sorted by user in the server directory for this chat. verbose - ['true', 'false'] The bot will complain if there are duplicate files or uncompressed images are sent, whilst not being accepted.